Artistic rendering – Event may differ

 Tips & Advice

-- Wear comfortable shoes and dress in layers, as you'll be doing a lot of walking and dancing, and the weather can be unpredictable during the 3-month duration.
+- Wear comfortable shoes as you'll be doing a lot of dancing and walking during the 'bandes' and balls.

 Frequently Asked Questions